Tinkybala/Spotify-Top-Song-Prediction/README.md

 ## Conclusion
 - With the given dataset it is difficult to accurately predict whether a song appears in the top 100 list.
 Perhaps, with more features we could have achieved more accurate models.
+- All the models used did not achieve a good accuracy

 ## What we Learnt
 - Metrics like recall, precision and F1 score